peterducai/etcd-tools/workflow.md

 medium cluster - ~8k of objects could cause issues, having huge secrets/keys could mean problems even with lower number (~6k) large cluster huge cluster - with too heavy load and object count 10k+ it could mean that in future load will reach limits and have to be split onto several smaller clusters

+## Object size

+If secret holds huge token, certifikate or SSH key, it might get performance problem even with less secrets than 8k.